Replicator#

 Click on the name of the new instance in the main view and note the authentication token shown in the tray.

-Once the instance has been registered, proceed to deploying the headless appliance.
+Once the new instance has been registered, proceed to deploying the headless Replicator instance.

-After a new headless instance has been registered, SSH to the Scrutinizer server as the
+After a new headless Replicator instance has been registered on the admin instance, SSH to the Scrutinizer server as the

 plixeruser and run:/user/share/replicator/util/setup.shEnter the following details when prompted:

-IP address of the configuration host (typically the IP address of the Scrutinizer cluster’s primary reporter; can also be a standalone Replicator instance)
+IP address of the admin/configuration instance (typically the IP address of the Scrutinizer primary reporter or a standalone Replicator instance)

 Authentication token generated when the headless instance was registered (see above)

-Return to the Admin > Resources > Replicators page in the Scrutinizer web interface and verify that the new instance has successfully self-registered.
+Return to the Admin > Resources > Replicators page in the Scrutinizer web interface and verify that the new instance has successfully self-registered with the correct IP address.

-Once the headless instance on the Scrutinizer server has been successfully registered and deployed, it can be configured or used in a high-availability pair from the Scrutinizer web interface.
+Once the headless instance on the Scrutinizer server has been successfully registered and deployed, it can be configured for standalone replication or used in a high-availability pair from the Scrutinizer web interface.

-Follow these steps to deploy a headless Replicator instance after it has been registered:
+Follow these steps to deploy a headless Replicator instance after it has been registered on the admin instance:

 View instructions

-Download the latest headless appliance package for your hypervisor from the Plixer Customer Portal.
+Download the latest headless Replicator VM package for your hypervisor from the Plixer Customer Portal.

 Deploy the VM following the instructions here.